-Red Hibiscus Red Brick Kramer Wetzel July 7, 2013 @kramerw 6 comments Related 6 comments… add one Riet July 8, 2013, 9:25 am That hibiscus is beautiful, love it Reply DrillerAA July 8, 2013, 4:13 pm Red, red, and more red.
+Red Hibiscus Red Brick Kramer Wetzel July 7, 2013 @kramerw 6 comments Red Monday Related 6 comments… add one Riet July 8, 2013, 9:25 am That hibiscus is beautiful, love it Reply DrillerAA July 8, 2013, 4:13 pm Red, red, and more red.
 The more red, the better.
 Nicely done.
 Happy Ruby Tuesday 2.
 Reply Jamal K. Sutton July 8, 2013, 9:59 pm The Rose Queen Hibiscus is an old cultivar that has recently been rediscovered.
 As with many hibiscus, it’s known by lots of alternative names; Red Hot, Fire and Ice, Checkered Hibiscus, Cooper’s Variegated are a few.
 However, it’s original registered name is Rose Queen.
 The Rose Queen Hibiscus makes a show stopping mass planting, although care must be taken to surround it with other plants that compliment and do not compete, as these are so bright colored that they really do steal the show.
 Reply Liz July 9, 2013, 9:12 am Beautiful capture.
 Liz (mcn) Reply Jonah W. Mckenzie July 9, 2013, 11:12 am The red hibiscus flower is traditionally worn by Tahitian women.
 A single flower, tucked behind the ear, is used to indicate the wearer’s availability for marriage.
-Reply Leave a Comment Save my name, email, and website in this browser for the next time I comment.
-Cancel Notify me of new posts by email.
+Reply Leave a Reply Cancel reply This site uses Akismet to reduce spam.
+Learn how your comment data is processed.